LucipherDev/ComfyUI-Sentinel/README.md

 *While **ComfyUI Sentinel** enhances security for ComfyUI, it **does not guarantee absolute protection**.
 Security is about risk mitigation, not elimination.
 Users are responsible for implementing their own security measures.*

 ***Use at your own discretion.***

-## Commercial Use

-For commercial applications, contact me first.